googlesamples/unity-jar-resolver/README.md

 `bundleID`.

-Disabling AAR explosion and therefore Android manifest processing can be done via the `Assets > Play Services Resolver > Android Resolver > Settings` menu.
+Disabling AAR explosion and therefore Android manifest processing can be done via the `Assets > External Dependency Manager > Android Resolver > Settings` menu.
 You may want to disable explosion of AARs if you're exporting a project to be built with Gradle / Android Studio.

 ## ABI Stripping